superp72/tictactoe/mvp.md

 win=[[1,2,3],[4,5,6],[7,8,9],[1,4,7],[2,5,8],[3,6,9],[1,5,9],[3,5,7]]

+Timeline:
+END OF MONDAY FINISH TIMELINE PLANNING.

 ### Necessary features
 1. An interactive board which renders on page load.
+End Tuesday

 2. A way for players to set their name.
-+ needs to take an input and store it.
+End Tuesday

 3. A way for players to mark an empty space on their turn.
 Their turns must alternate.
 Ex: Player one places an 'x' and then player two places an 'o', followed by player one placing an 'x', etc.

+function Start()

+var player = 1
+function clickSquare()
+	document.getElement.... make it "X" & disable it.

+var player = 2
+	document.getElement.... make it "O" & disable it.

 4. A player can't play on a square that has already been played.
+End Wednesday